mitmedialab/PRG-Group-Map/README.md

 All of the files included in the project will be displayed in the panel on the left.
     - You can open them by either clicking on their name directly, or by selecting `Open File` in the File menu (accessed through the "hamburger" menu in the top left)

-You will mainly be expected to edit files contained with the `people/` and `categories/` directories, which contain files responsible for defining (information about) nodes in the group map/graph.
+You will mainly be expected to edit files contained with the `people/` and `categories/` directories, which are responsible for defining (information about) nodes in the group map/graph.

-### Where you come in
+### Where You Come In

 As a member of PRG, we are asking you to: (1) keep your information in the group map up to date, and (2) keep the information about the projects you work on up to date.